Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 In this final step, we ask you to optionally perform a test deployment of the given template to ensure that everything works as intended.
 To do so, just follow the following sequence of steps:

+1. Verify VS Cose Terminal is open, if not ``code SHIFT+CTRL+` `` will open a new terminal.
+This will be shown on the lower end of VSCode.

-1. Select the PowerShell `Terminal` that should be open on the lower end of VSCode.
-If `Terminal` is not in sight, you can alternatively open it by expanding the `Terminal`-dropdown on the top, and selecting `New Terminal`
+    1. Alternative, if `Terminal` is not in sight, you can alternatively open it by expanding the `Terminal`-dropdown on the top, and selecting `New Terminal`

     <img src="./media/Lab1%20-%20First%20Solution/terminal.png" alt="Terminal" height="100">

+    1. VS Code will default to the built-in PowerShell version.
+Verify this by `code $PSversionTable`.
+Check [Pre-Requisites](./Home.md) to fix this.

 1. Now, you have to run a few commands in succession.
-First, log into your Azure subscription by executing `Connect-AzAccount` and follow the process
+First, log into your Azure subscription by executing `Connect-AzAccount -Tenant 'xxxx-xxxx-xxxx-xxxx' -SubscriptionId 'yyyy-yyyy-yyyy-yyyy'` and follow the process.

 1. Next, you can invoke the deployment itself.
 To do so, execute the following command:
     ```Powershell